 Reflecting on Authority and Innocence

 For example, in Wiseman's High School, a young girl is in the disciplinarian's office with her mother.
 Apparently, there was a disruption in the classroom that warranted a conference.
-The girl is adamant that she did nothing wrong, that she was just "messing around".
-The girl repeats this phrase several times, "just messing around".
-The adults in the room pick up on this repetition and they prod the girl to explain what exactly she meant by "messing around".
-Did she mean innocent talking and having fun with her friends, or did she mean something more like "throwing a book across the classroom"?
+The girl is adamant that she did nothing wrong, that she was just "messing around."
+The girl repeats this phrase several times, "just messing around."
+The adults in the room pick up on this repetition, and they prod the girl to explain what exactly she meant by "messing around."
+Did she mean innocent talking and having fun with her friends, or did she say something more like "throwing a book across the classroom"?
 Do both constitute "messing around"?

 Two Movies Aligned in Their Respective Projects

 In 2015, I saw La Marche à Suivre (Guidelines).
 These two films are aligned in their respective projects.
-While Wiseman's theme seems to be the way in which societal structures form a citizenry through authority, Caissy's theme seems to be the way in which adults subtly guide young people to reflect on their actions.
+While Wiseman's theme seems to be how societal structures form a citizenry through authority, Caissy's theme seems to be how adults subtly guide young people to reflect on their actions.
 I saw Caissy's film first.
 Only recently (this week, in fact, on my Kanopy account), did I see the Wiseman movie.
-Unconsciously, I must have had Caissy's movie in mind when I saw the Wiseman movie so I will admit that Caissy's film has guided my interpretation of the former.
-Or, better yet, Wiseman's movie prefigures the themes of Caissy's movie.
+Unconsciously, I must have had Caissy's movie in mind when I saw the Wiseman movie, so I will admit that Caissy's film has guided my interpretation of the former.
+Or, better yet, Wiseman's documentary prefigures the themes of Caissy's movie.

 Subtle Differences Between Both Movies